justas05/Compiler/README.md

 # Running tests for the compiler
 ./run_test_deliverable.sh 1

-# Running tests agains the gcc reference implementation of the compiler
+# Running tests against the gcc reference implementation of the compiler
 ./run_test_deliverable.sh 2

 # Running smaller testbench on compiler